AmirulAzizi2225/week4.AI4EO/README.md

 3. calculate_SSD(RIP):
 This function calculates Surface Spread Deviation (SSD), a measure of the spread of a waveform.

 For this assignement, we will be utilising two widely-used clustering types, K-means clustering and Gausssian Mixture Models (GMM) clustering.
 Here are some brief explanation on both clustering methods:

 # Cluster Models
 ## K-means clustering
 K-means clustering is a type of unsupervised learning algorithm capable of splitting complex datasets into several k groups, where k represents the number of groups pre-specified by the analyst.
 It classifies the data points based on the similarity of the features of the data (macqueen1967some).
 The basic idea is to define k centroids, one for each cluster, and then assign each data point to the nearest centroid, while keeping the centroids as small as possible.

+The process begins by selecting the number of clusters (K) and randomly initializing K centroids.
+Each data point is then assigned to the nearest centroid, after which the centroids are updated based on the assigned points.
+This iterative process continues until the centroids no longer change, indicating convergence.
+While K-Means is efficient for large datasets, it is sensitive to centroid initialization and assumes that clusters are spherical and well-separated.
+The optimal number of clusters (K) can be determined using techniques like the Elbow Method or Silhouette Score.
+Despite its limitations, K-Means is widely used in customer segmentation, image segmentation, anomaly detection, and text mining, making it a powerful tool for various real-world applications.

 ## Gaussian Mixture Models (GMM)
-Gaussian Mixture Models (GMM) are a probabilistic model for representing normally distributed subpopulations within an overall population.
-The model assumes that the data is generated from a mixture of several Gaussian distributions, each with its own mean and variance (reynolds2009gaussian; mclachlan2004finite).
-GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions through the combination of simpler ones.
+Gaussian Mixture Models (GMM) are a probabilistic model used for representing normally distributed subpopulations within a larger dataset.
+Unlike hard clustering methods such as K-Means, which assign each data point to a single cluster, GMM is a soft clustering technique, meaning that each point has a probability of belonging to multiple clusters rather than being strictly assigned to just one.
+The model assumes that the data is generated from a mixture of several Gaussian (normal) distributions, each characterized by its own mean (μ), variance (σ²), and weight (π), which determines its contribution to the overall distribution (Reynolds, 2009; McLachlan & Peel, 2004).

+GMMs are particularly powerful because they can model complex, multi-modal distributions by combining multiple simpler Gaussian distributions.
+The parameters of these Gaussian components are typically estimated using the Expectation-Maximization (EM) algorithm, which iteratively refines the model by estimating the probabilities of cluster assignments (E-step) and optimizing the parameters of the Gaussian distributions (M-step) until convergence is reached.
+This flexibility allows GMMs to capture elliptical or overlapping clusters, making them more versatile than K-Means, which assumes spherical clusters of equal variance.

+Due to their ability to perform both clustering and density estimation, GMMs are widely used in speech recognition, anomaly detection, image segmentation, and financial modeling.
+They are particularly useful in scenarios where data points may belong to multiple categories with varying degrees of certainty, making them well-suited for probabilistic classification and unsupervised learning tasks.

 # Results